Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

 <p>And what the <code>UserRegistration</code> should be responsible for?
-Let's start with persistance logic: user with it's profile must be created and the encrypted password should be assigned to the user.
+Let's start with persistence logic: user with it's profile must be created and the encrypted password should be assigned to the user.
 We will also need registration profile to be created. </p>

 ``` ruby spec/usecases/user_registration_spec.rb